The generational mix and the magic it brings.

 Baby Boomers 1946 - 1964

-Last week I was reading this book and wrote about knowing your values.
-The book brings in the generations into the discussion about the future of work.
+In Don’t Worry About the Robots, intergenerational work surfaced as a key part of the future of work.
 In the chapter 'Knowing Yourself' they provide a summary of the generations, acknowledging that the world experiences each generation has had influences and shapes values and beliefs.
 So understanding your place in the world is the first step.
 So how do we all interconnect, relate, work, learn, share and so on....The future of work is changing and different generations have different views on how to find success.

 When I want to dig into a subject or topic to share with you I have a couple of first stop places.
 It certainly isn't a traditional academic search for information but I've never suggested this was - and heh - I am no Jedi after all.

-TED is always a good go to, and this talk by Chip Conley caught my eye - particularly as it builds the difference in our ages into the concept of diversity of our workplaces.
-For the first time ever there are five generations working together - what does that mean for us and how can we make the most of it.
+TED is always a good go-to, and this talk by Chip Conley caught my eye - particularly as it builds the difference in our ages into the concept of diversity in our workplaces.
+For the first time ever there are five generations working together - what does that mean for us and how can we make the most of it?
 What are the skill sets we all bring to the table - or the ward?

-I knew Simon Sinek has spoken and written particularly on the subject of Millennials in the workforce so he was my next stop.
+Simon Sinek has spoken and written, particularly on the subject of Millennials in the workforce so he was my next stop.
 Here is his interview from 2016 on millennials in the workplace for you (or the short summary click here ).
-The assumption is that millennials are entitled, lazy, self interested and tough to manage.
-Simon Sinek goes on to describe this in broader terms, understand what is behind some of the beliefs and what organisations and millennials can do.
+The assumption is that millennials are entitled, lazy, self-interested and tough to manage.
+Simon Sinek goes on to describe this in broader terms, understanding what is behind some of the beliefs and what organisations and millennials can do.

-Whether you agree with Simon Sinek or not, it's all perspective and opinions right?
+Whether you agree with Simon Sinek or not, having the conversation matters.
 I do think the comments about social media and phone use are really important for us to get to grips with as a species - nothing to do with generations.
 I love my cellphone and have to really work at keeping the relationship with it in the 'healthy' zone.

 Maybe it's a phone thing?